SimonSiefke/vscode-html-preview/README.md

 ## Features

-- Live editing of html files (currently there are still some bugs)
+- Live editing of HTML and CSS (currently there are still some bugs)
 - Highlighting of html elements inside the browser (there are still a lot of bugs)

 ## TODO